mirumee/satchless/doc/product/custom_models.rst

 corresponding with the form data.

 Please note that the above form is registered using the ``variant_form_for_product()`` decorator.
-This tells Satchless that the form should be used as the variant picker for the given product class (and its subclasses unless they specify their own variant forms).
+This tells Satchless that this particular form class should be used whenever a variant picker is needed for the given product class (and its subclasses unless they specify their own variant forms).
+In case more than one form is registered for a single product class, the last registered form will be used.
+This can be useful should you ever want to override a form defined by code you do not control.

 The validation, as shown in ``clean()`` method, is up to you.